 The main treatments for gum disease involve:

 - Monitoring of good hygiene habits at home

 - Professional cleaning of the teeth on a regular basis

 Prevention of gum disease truly is a team effort!

-If gum disease advances, the profession has specialists in this area who can help.
+If gum disease advances, we can help.